 The session will examine the dynamic scope of initiatives and policies that the City of Calgary is undertaking in a challenging fiscal environment to assist landlords and developers in proceeding with new projects as well as retrofitting existing buildings over the short and long term.
 Discussion will include Centre City Enterprise Area, pop-up or interim uses in vacant spaces, crucial work within the Established Area including potential City investment that leverages private capital, and evaluation of potential levy payments by developers to address dated infrastructure.
 How can these initiatives aid developers that work in established communities and facilitate continuous improvements in Calgary?

 Chris Ollenberger, Managing Principal, QuantumPlace Developments Ltd.

-Sarah Alexander, Manager, Growth Funding and Investment, City of Calgary
+Sarah Alexander, Manager, Growth Funding & Investment, City of Calgary